 In the foundation stage we foster a hands-on curiosity for exploration of the world which feeds into the children’s skills for enquiry further on in the school.
 Children are encouraged to develop their scientific skills through careful observations, investigations, experimenting, measuring, comparing and questioning.
 We aim to provide children with a range of opportunities where they are encouraged to make predictions, carry out fair tests, use scientific vocabulary, and technology.
 We nurture and promote a sense of responsibility in all children to care and respect their surroundings and all living things.

 Science in Key Stage 1

-In Key Stage One the curriculum is split into different areas.
+In Key Stage 1, the curriculum is split into different areas.
 These include; Plants, Animals including humans, Living things and their habitats, Materials and Seasonal Changes.
 These areas are taught over the course of Year 1 and Year 2.

 Our Key Stage 1 pupils enjoy a range of learning activities and carry out lots of hands on experiments and enquires.
 Children are encouraged to make predictions and talk about their choices.
 We ensure all children have an active role in Science lessons and when children are questioned about Science they say that it is "fun" and "you try things out."